When done correctly, remarketing lets you tastefully follow your audience and create valuable touchpoints to turn leads into customers.

 That’s essentially how remarketing works — except online.
 Remarketing (often used interchangeably with “retargeting”) is a method for connecting your product or service with people who have already visited your site or mobile app.

-While the terms can be used interchangeably, remarketing is typically based on email lists and CRM data.
+While the terms can be used interchangeably, remarketing is typically based on email lists and CRM data (according to Outbrain).
 Retargeting, on the other hand, is based on pixel data (most often from unknown potential customers).

 Remarketing can be done using many platforms, from Google Ads to Facebook, Instagram, and LinkedIn.
 (Google and Bing also offer remarketing lists for search ads — RLSAs.
 These vary from traditional remarketing as they require users to be actively searching Google with the campaign keywords you’re bidding on.)